Let’s be honest: There’s a ton of conflicting information out there about what actually works in sales, about how to be a better salesperson. Right?

 Having that research under your belt enables you to demonstrate your value, and it gives prospects permission to allow you to go just a little bit further in the sales conversation.

-6. Dig deeply into what they most care about.
+6. Good salespeople dig deeply into what prospects most care about.

 This might sound obvious, but I find that it’s the single biggest distinction between average reps and top-performing reps.

 Average reps ask some questions and they find out what’s going on to a degree, but they don’t go as deeply as they could.

 However, top-performing reps dig deeply to get prospects to slowly unpack their challenges, and that’s where the real value is.

 To become a better salesperson, you must consistently dig deeply into what prospects most care about.
 Be willing to stick to one topic for a while and ask questions like, “Well, why do you say that?”
 Or, “Help me understand that.”
 Or, “Why do you think that is?”

 The more deeply you can go, the better off you’re going to be, because that’s going to create real value in the sales conversation.

 7. Better sales reps focus on next steps over closing.